Category Archives: Annual Events

 For all of our fabulous volunteers we offer:

 • Free!
-If you volunteer all week, one daughter attends free!
+If you volunteer all week, we will refund one daughter’s registration fees!

 • Discounts off of one daughter’s registration fee if you volunteer for 1 to 4 days.